-As part of its support of students in the Saddleback Valley Unified School District, the Saddleback Valley Educational Foundation (SVEF) is proud to present many scholarships that are offered to deserving graduating seniors in our local high schools.
+As part of its support of students in the Saddleback Valley Unified School District, the Saddleback Valley Educational Foundation (SVEF) is proud to present this year’s scholarship to deserving seniors graduating from our high schools.

 The Mission Viejo Company Scholarship is given to a deserving student who is a resident of Mission Viejo attending one of the three high schools in Mission Viejo.
 All recipients for this scholarship were selected by their school counselors.

 2023 Mission Viejo Company Scholarship was awarded to Timothy Egley, Atherv Vidhate, and Nefi Centeno Gomez, in the amount of $500 each.

 Timothy Egley, with a 4.8 GPA, has accumulated academic awards such as AP Scholar with Distinction Award for passing five AP exams, Diablo Excellence Awards for academic achievement, and Spirit of the Diablo Award for demonstrating good character.
 He has been an active member of the California Scholarship Federation (CSF), National Honor Society (NHS), Orchestra, Science Olympiad Club and Unified Helper’s Club, in which he was a peer tutor and musical leader.
 In the community, Timothy worked as a group leader during Vacation Bible School and volunteered to be part of the Second Harvest Food Bank.
 In addition, he worked as a magician for the famed School of Astonishment, where he ran several summer camps for children ages 8-12 and performed many magical tricks by using his creative storytelling skills.